* Bachelors degree in environmental science & masters degree in town and transportation planning (thesis subject: bicycle transportation).

 He was the lead planner for Gainesville’s 26-mile greenway trail system.
 He served as editor for the update of the city’s “Development Guide,” which is an award-winning guide describing, in layman’s terms, the steps one must follow to go through the city’s development process, and a graphic and written summary of various planning concepts and city development objectives.
 He was awarded Employee of the Month for the City Department of Community Development in 1987 and Employee of the Year for the Department in 1993.

-He currently lives in Boulder, Colorado.
+He is a proud, happy atheist, and lives in Boulder, Colorado.

 Selected Published Articles

 Nozzi, D. “Fighting the Correct Battle.”
 The Gainesville Sun, 2 February, 2002.